howonlee/diogenes8/readme.md

 `dio setupcron`

+This will set it up in vixie cron, which seems to be the proper one in Ubuntu and OSX, I don't know about other distros.

 Usage
 ---
 On first usage, creates a `~/.diogenes` directory in home dir.
 Only a few subcommands right now.
 The person data only goes into a little `peep.json` file inside of a folder in `~/.diogenes` corresponding to the person.
 So if you need to do actual CRM things and take notes or something, there's a ... folder.
 Just shove it in there.
 Any files you'd like.